You have to be prepared while visiting Ireland for the first time. Start with these 17 tips and add your own as you go.

 Despite travel regulations that prevent the Republic of Ireland from signing the Schengen Agreement, the country is a member state of the European Union.
 Thus, euro is the official currency here.

 Northern Ireland like the rest of the United Kingdom uses pound sterling.
 Therefore, it’s recommended to bring different currencies if you’re planning to visit both countries of the island of Ireland.

-3. Take advantage of language if you can when visiting Ireland
+3. Take advantage of language if you can while visiting Ireland

 The Republic of Ireland has two official languages: Irish Gaelic and English.
 Both of them have equal rights especially when it comes to street signs where English always follows Irish Gaelic.

-Yet according to an Irish friend, you can definitely take advantage of this language.
-For example, when a police officer stops you for speeding, you can respond to her in Gaelic.
+Yet according to my Irish friend, you can definitely take advantage of this language.
+For example, when a police officer stops you for speeding, you can respond in Gaelic.
 If the government official is not able to communicate in this language, she can’t fine you.
 On the other hand, you’ll face the full severity of the law if that police officer happens to be a real Irish that speaks the first official language of the country.

 Northern Ireland doesn’t have an official language.
 However, when visiting this part of the island of Ireland for the first time, you’ll notice that English is the dominant spoken language here.

-4. Make friends when visiting Ireland for the first and hundredth time
+4. Make friends while visiting Ireland for the first or hundredth time

 The Irish are generally friendly and relaxed.
 In fact, the Irish phrase céad míle fáilte, which means “a hundred thousand welcomes”, fully describes the welcoming nature of the Irish people.
 A hundred thousand welcomes for visiting our beautiful Ireland.